 Connect to the Oracle Database and delete the entries with the undesired Oracle Internet Directory host names.
 For example, in the following queries, substitute the undesired host name for sourceHostname:

-sqlplus ods@oiddb delete ods_shm where nodename like '%sourceHostname%'; delete ods_guardian where instr(nodename,'%sourceHostname%'); delete ods_process_status where instr(hostname,'%sourceHostname%');commit;
+sqlplus ods@oiddb delete from ods_shm where nodename like '%sourceHostname%'; delete from ods_shm_key where nodename like '%sourceHostname%'; delete from ods_guardian where nodename like '%sourceHostname%'; delete from ods_process_status where hostname like '%sourceHostname%'; commit;